ioriomauro/healmydocker/README.md

 Please note that all the examples fetch the `latest` image from the registry.
-This is not recommended for production environments; latest image is built and pushed in ci without major testing, while semver tags are fully tested.
+This is not recommended for production environments; latest image is built and pushed in CI without major testing, while [semver][8] tags are fully tested.
-Please stick to (at least) a major version when going in production.
+Please stick to a `major` or `major.minor` version for production environments.
 For example you can safely use something like:

 > docker run -d `ioriomauro/healmydocker:1.0`